-i.
+- i.
 Development team name;

 - ii.
-Project name or title; - iii.
-Location or address of project; - iv.
-Names and contact information for Respondent members involved in the project, along with a description of each party's role in the project; - v.
+Project name or title;

+- iii.
+Location or address of project;

+- iv.
+Names and contact information for Respondent members involved in the project, along with a description of each party's role in the project;

+- v.
 Description of project, including use(s), total square footage and number of units, keys, etc. (as applicable); - vi.
 Period of performance; - vii.
 Estimated total development costs, if project is not yet complete, OR actual total development costs, if project is complete; - viii.
 Projected groundbreaking and completion date, if project is not yet complete, OR actual groundbreaking and completion date, if project is complete; - ix.
-Proposed financing structure of the project; if project is not yet complete, OR actual financing structure, if project is complete; - x.
-If applicable, highlight experience in obtaining or exceeding LEED certifications, including use of strategies outlined in the "Sustainability and Green Building Requirements" sub-section of the "Common Elements & Requirements" section.
-Highlight expertise in the areas of energy efficiency, on-site clean energy generation, green roofs, and/or environmentally friendly technologies; - xi.
+Proposed financing structure of the project; if project is not yet complete, OR actual financing structure, if project is complete - x.
+If applicable, highlight experience in obtaining LEED or Green Communities certifications.
+Highlight expertise in the areas of energy efficiency, on-site clean energy generation, green roofs, and/or environmentally friendly technologies. - xi.
 Illustrative materials that shall help the District evaluate the caliber, innovation, and relevant experience of the Respondent members; and - xii.
 References (at least one per project), including names, mailing addresses, e-mail addresses, telephone numbers, and a letter authorizing each reference to respond to inquiries regarding the design, financing, development, disposition, or management of prior projects.